Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-2.md

 ## Obtain Signed URL

-1. Download the file *box.ipt* from the [*tutorial_data* folder of this tutorial](../tutorial_data).

-2. Use the following HTTP request to obtain the signed URL. https://developer.api.autodesk.com/oss/v2/buckets//objects//signeds3upload?minutesExpiration=
+1. Use the following GET HTTP request to obtain the signed URL. https://developer.api.autodesk.com/oss/v2/buckets//objects//signeds3upload?minutesExpiration=
    i.

-3. Provide an Access token Authorization in Headers.
+2. Provide an Access token Authorization in Headers.

-4. Define URI Parameters for Bucket key, Object key, and Upload key.
+3. Define URI Parameters for Bucket key, Object key, and Upload key.

 Note the use of `ossBucketkey` and `ossSourceFileObjectKey` as URI parameters.

-5. Define minutes expiration in Query Parameters.
+4. Define minutes expiration in Query parameters.

-6. Click the **Body** tab.
+5. Click the **Body** tab.

 6. Click **Send**.
 This sends the request, and updates the following Postman environment variables: